gdsge/gdsge.github.io/_sources/example/Huggett1997/Huggett1997.rst.txt

 which enable us to solve the decision problem with the toolbox.

 =============================
-The gmod file and MATLAB file
+The gmod File and MATLAB File
 =============================

 :download:`huggett1997.gmod <huggett1997.gmod>`